 The Rock, the Undertaker, Hulk Hogan, Rick Flair, Vince McMahon, et cetera, et cetera.
 Giants in the world of entertainment and turning the concept of “you can’t be hypnotized unless you want to” into a global affair.
 The term is defined as the “portrayal of staged events within the industry as ”real” or ”true.”
-Of course, we know that this is the entirety of the big-show of spandex and steroids.
+Of course, we know that it’s all a big-show of spandex and steroids.

 I’m not a wrestling guy, but I have read Camus, so let me wax poetic about the benefits of “buying-in.”
 It’s inescapable that the matches are choreographed, the drama is professionally written, and the entire season has been decided before the first event.
 No shit.
 Duh.
 That’s not the point, though, is it?

 People find the stories compelling.
 They like that there are good guys and bad guys, and that the good guys have to fight to beat the bad guys.
 And that sometimes, just when all hope seems like it’s lost, the good guy gets help from an unsuspecting ally to help them finally overcome their greatest rival.
 The people that deserve to win, do.
 The ups and downs are stratospheric or absolutely rock bottom.
 The betrayals are earth-shattering.
 Deus-ex Machina is a feature of your every experience.
 The story is fun.
 Remember fun?
 Truly?

 Have you ever witnessed a WWE fan being told that wrestling isn’t real?
 It’s an event that happens on several levels of deep consideration.
 Because, of course, they know.
 But they don’t know how to tell you that they know, because they know that you just. don’t. get. it.